freicar-2022-1/freicar_project_sign_detect/README.md

     --multi-scale
 ```

-Afterwards, we freezed most of the layers and trained the model on our own small traffic sign dataset, using the following command:
+Afterwards, we freezed the backbone of the network (see file `freicar_traffic_sign_detect/yolov7/cfg/training/yolov7x_freicar.yaml` for the network architecture) that counts 59 layers and trained the model on our own small traffic sign dataset, using the following command:

 ```bash
 $ python train.py \